 We had never even discussed, read about, or watched anything to do with fairies.
 Or Princesses for that matter. *insert eye roll here*

-So from that point on, I decided our Little Miss will forever be her own rainbow, arcing over everyone as they dance in her glow.
+So from that point on, I realized our Little Miss will forever be her own burst of light , arcing over everyone as they dance in her glow.

 Then I bought her a fairy…

 And a fairy book.

 But I’ve concluded in the realization of who she is- kind hearted, the life of the party, sincere, excited, bright, eager to learn, and independent- she is just that scary thing I feared about raising girls.

 She is *all girl,* with a little mud thrown in.

 My first born girl is so predictably me-a serious tomboy, genuine and fun loving but introverted, living in a world of books and over analyzation.
 Mister lives in a world of all-things-Daddy, outdoors, sports, and engineering; he finds value in learning, quality time, and problem solving.

 But Miss … well she is me at 17, in a 3 year old’s body (I apologize, mom and dad).
 She is vivacious, finds fun in anything-alone or in a crowd- loves spontaneity; she flirts with risk, finding solitude in do now, ask forgiveness later, and dances everywhere she goes, with a perfect ballet twirl thrown in (yea, that part she didn’t get from me).